 Pentobarbital is a short-acting barbiturate.
 It acts on the central nervous system to slow down activity in the brain.
 The medication is prescribed to treat insomnia, for sedation prior to surgery, and as an emergency treatment for seizures.
 Like similar barbiturates, pentobarbital has addictive qualities and a person may require pentobarbital addiction treatment to stop using the medication.
 There are hundreds of pentobarbital rehab facilities that can help.
-Contact us through our toll-free confidential hotline at 1-888-287-0471 or by email and we will be happy to provide information about treatment centers near you.
+Contact us through our toll-free confidential hotline at 1-888-287-0471 Who Answers? or by email and we will be happy to provide information about treatment centers near you.

 Factoid: Pentobarbital is occasionally used for executions, and controversy has erupted over the use of pentobarbital in this manner.
 The company that manufacturers the drug, Lundbeck, feels it is a misuse of the medication and has imposed strict controls on the distribution of the drug to prevent prisons that perform executions from accessing it.